 It is time-consuming to use a tuning fork as a calibration device.
 So a second—but far less accurate—method has been developed to check the accuracy of radar units.
 This second method is a "calibrate" or "test" switch built into the radar unit itself.
 The unit reads a signal generated by an internal frequency-generating device called a "crystal."
 The resulting number is supposed to correlate with a certain predetermined speed.
 Unfortunately, these internal calibrating systems don't work as well as they're supposed to.

 A radar unit used while a patrol car is moving must take into account:

 No discussion of radar would be complete without a few words on the technology of radar detectors—little black boxes that consist of a sensitive radio receiver adjusted to pick up signals in the radar frequency range.
 But instead of powering a loudspeaker, this type of radio circuit activates a beeper or light to warn that your speed is being monitored.
-Many of the commercially available detectors have a sensitivity control that can be adjusted to give the best compromise between trying to detect even faint, far-away police radar signals and attempting to screen out off-frequency signals that come from sources other than police radar.

 Even when radar detectors are perfectly legal, some people believe that officers are more likely to issue a ticket—as opposed to a warning—when they see a radar detector in your car.

 Laser detectors are the most recent addition to the traffic officer's arsenal of speed- measuring devices.
 Built to look and act like a hand-held radar gun, a laser detector uses a low-powered beam of laser light that bounces off the targeted vehicle and returns to a receiver in the unit.
 The unit then electronically calculates the speed of the targeted vehicle.
 Laser detectors are supposedly more accurate than radar units.